absolute-quantum/cats-blender-plugin/README.md

  - Changed: The plugin "mmd_tools" is no longer required
  - Changed: Translation: Temporarily removed "Textures" button as it's translations currently have no effect
  - Changed: Visemes and Eye Tracking: Reduced time for shape key creation significantly for models with high shape key count

-#### 0.0.8
- - Added: Armature: Now fixes more models with one click
- - Added: Credits: Link to the unofficial VRcat forum
- - Added: Dependencies: Now shows whether mmd_tools is outdated or not installed
- - Added: Eye tracking: Warning when bone hierarchy is incorrect
- - Added: Eye tracking & Visemes: Automatic search and fill in for fitting bones and shape keys (you should still check them)
- - Added: Panels: Improved bone and shape key sorting
- - Added: Continuous integration @ github: this will allow us to see errors before we make releases
- - Fixed: Visemes not being exported by Blender
- - Fixed: Tons of other bugs

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).